EddieMcGowan/AI-Powered_Course_Module_Generator/README.md

 # AI-Powered Course Module Generator

 ## Overview
 This project develops an AI chatbot that generates structured course modules based on teacher-provided resources (PDFs, articles, web links) and example formats.
 The AI automates lesson creation, refines content based on teacher feedback, and dynamically updates a website with new modules.
+See the supporting documents for flow charts, and code examples.

 ## Timeline (8 Weeks)
 | Phase | Task | Duration | Deliverable |